Chris Armstrong (political theorist)

-Chris Armstrong is a British political theorist.
+Chris Armstrong FaCSS is a British political theorist.
 His books include A Blue New Deal (2022), which won the American Political Science Association's 2023 Lynton Keith Caldwell Prize, and Global Justice and the Biodiversity Crisis (2024), which was shortlisted for the Royal Institute of Philosophy's Al-Rodhan International Prize for Transdisciplinary Philosophy.
 He is a professor of political theory at the University of Southampton, where he has worked since 2005.

 Career

 Armstrong read for a Bachelor of Arts degree in politics at the University of Durham (with an Erasmus year at the University of Amsterdam) from 1992 to 1996.
 He went on to read for a Master of Science degree at the London School of Economics from 1996 to 1997, and then a PhD in politics at the University of Bristol from 1998 to 2001.
-At Bristol, he was supervised by Judith Squires, and his thesis was examined by Anne Phillips.
+At Bristol, he was supervised by Judith Squires, and his thesis (entitled Complex equality and sexual inequality) was examined by Anne Phillips.

 Armstrong undertook an Economic and Social Research Council-funded postdoctoral fellowship at the University of Bristol from 2001 to 2002, and then worked as a temporary lecturer in political theory at University College Dublin from 2002 to 2003.
 He moved to Queen's University Belfast as a lecturer in politics in 2003, and then joined the University of Southampton as a lecturer in 2005.
 Armstrong's first book was Rethinking Equality: The Challenge of Equal Citizenship, published in 2006 by Manchester University Press.
 He was promoted to senior lecturer in 2007, then reader in 2011.
 The following year, his Global Distributive Justice: An Introduction was published by Cambridge University Press.
 He was promoted to professor in 2013.